 - Nitric oxide cursors such as beetroot juice, L-arginine and L-citrulline are vasodilators, meaning they improve blood flow to the limbs.
 This helps to increase oxygen and nutrient transport to muscles, ultimately enhancing cardiovascular performance.
 Nitric oxide can be extremely beneficial for runners, considering the sport relies heavily on the cardiorespiratory system.

-If taking a pre-workout, it’s suggested to take 20-30 minutes before exercise.
+If you do decide to take a pre-workout, it’s suggested to take 20-30 minutes before exercise.

 Pros and Cons of Pre-Workout

-One con is that, as with all supplements, pre-workouts are not regulated by the FDA.
+Regulation Lacking – One major con is that, as with all supplements, pre-workouts are not regulated by the FDA.
 This means that these companies are not held accountable for the product to contain what they claim on the label.
 Furthermore, there could be banned substances within the containers.

 This can be dangerous, especially if you have certain chronic or underlying conditions.
 Hence, always read ingredient labels and talk to YOUR health provider.